Windows 10 or Windows 11 Enterprise multi-session remote desktops

 - ADMX-ingested policies are supported, including Office and Microsoft Edge settings available in Office administrative template files and Microsoft Edge administrative template files.
 For a complete list of ADMX-ingested policy categories, see Win32 and Desktop Bridge app policy configuration.
 Some ADMX ingested settings won't be applicable to Windows 10 or Windows 11 Enterprise multi-session.

-- ADMX - ingested policies are not supported for user targetting at this time.
+- ADMX-ingested policies are supported for user targeting only on Windows 11 at this time.

 Compliance and Conditional access